Tuscaloosa in Tuscaloosa County, Alabama — The American South (East South Central)

 Topics.
 This historical marker is listed in these topic lists: African Americans • Arts, Letters, Music • Education • Fraternal or Sororal Organizations • Science & Medicine • War, US Civil.
 A significant historical year for this entry is 1865.

 Location.
 33° 12.714′ N, 87° 32.79′ W. Marker is in Tuscaloosa, Alabama, in Tuscaloosa County.
-Marker is on Capstone Drive, on the right when traveling east.
+It is on Capstone Drive, on the right when traveling east.
 Touch for map.
 Marker is at or near this postal address: 711 Capstone Drive, Tuscaloosa AL 35487, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Oliver-Barnard Hall (within shouting distance of this marker); Shockly’s Escort Company Of Cavalry (within shouting distance of this marker); Storrs Cadet Troop (within shouting distance of this marker); Amelia Gayle Gorgas (within shouting distance of this marker); Rotunda Plaza (within shouting distance of this marker); Site Of Franklin Hall (within shouting distance of this marker); University of Alabama Civil War Memorial (about 300 feet away, measured in a direct line); Gorgas House (about 300 feet away).
+At least 8 other markers are within walking distance of this marker: Oliver-Barnard Hall (within shouting distance of this marker); Shocklys Escort Company Of Cavalry (within shouting distance of this marker); Storrs Cadet Troop (within shouting distance of this marker); Amelia Gayle Gorgas (within shouting distance of this marker); Rotunda Plaza (within shouting distance of this marker); Site Of Franklin Hall (within shouting distance of this marker); University of Alabama Civil War Memorial (about 300 feet away, measured in a direct line); Gorgas House (about 300 feet away).
 Touch for a list and map of all markers in Tuscaloosa.

 More about this marker.
 The Little Round House and marker are located next to on the west side of the Gorgas Library on the campus of the University of Alabama.